 The NCWMA hosts a variety of programs to raise awareness about invasive species.
 We work with audiences of all ages and backgrounds, including school groups, community organizations, and professionals.
 Some of our programs involve hands-on removal of invasive plants, while others provide an opportunity to exchange information and resources to help us combat invasives.
 If you would like to partner with the NCWMA to host an event, or would like more information on an event, please contact us.

-"Double Jeopardy: Invasive Species and Climate Change" by Linda Parker, U.S. Forest Service.
+July 12th: "Double Jeopardy: Invasive Species and Climate Change," Speaker: Linda Parker, U.S. Forest Service and "What, my plants are illegal?”
+Speaker: Marjory Brzeskiewicz, U.S. Forest Service.

 August 16: “Northern Wisconsin Aquatic Invasive Species Identification and Management Options” Speaker: Jeremy Bates, Wisconsin DNR.

 September 20: “Jumping Worms,” Speaker: Mary Barkowiak, Wisconsin DNR.

 8:30 am to 12 pm.
 Northern Great Lakes Visitor Center, 29270 County Highway G, Ashland, Wisconsin.

 Volunteers will help plant and reseed an area damaged by flooding in 2018.
 Call Susan Nelson (715) 685-2644 to register.
 Volunteers receive a coupon to visit many National Parks and other federal lands for free.

 Special presentation: Raptor Education Group, Inc (REGI) will teach students about raptors with live rescued animals.